Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Community Streets

-Community Streets, also known as Play Streets, will make it easier for local communities to work with councils to temporarily restrict traffic on quiet local streets so tamariki can play and communities can connect.
+Community Streets, also known as Play Streets, will make it easier for local communities to work with councils to temporarily restrict traffic on quiet local streets.

 Reshaping Streets will make it easier for residents to apply to host these kinds of events and make the approval framework clearer for councils.
 Residents can apply to host their event on a regular basis (e.g. once per month) for a period of up to 12 months.